Italy wins Davis Cup for third straight year by beating Spain in final

 It's a fourth Davis Cup title for Italy, and a third in a row.
 The last nation to win three straight titles was the United States, which won five on the bounce from 1968-72.

-Italy didn't need him, winning all three of its matches 2-0 this week after eliminating Austria in the quarterfinals and Belgium in the semifinals.
+Italy didn't need them, winning all three of its matches 2-0 this week in the SuperTennis Arena in Bologna after eliminating Austria in the quarterfinals and Belgium in the semifinals.

+Italy first won the Davis Cup in 1976, before wins in Malaga in 2023 and '24.
+This is the first time it has won on home soil.

-Spain reached the title match for the first time since 2019 but was also without its star player, top-ranked Carlos Alcaraz.
+Six-time champion Spain was playing in the title match for the first time since 2019.

 AP tennis: https://apnews.com/hub/tennis